dwyl/learn-tdd/README.md

 > _**Note**: This tutorial is meant to be a beginner-friendly introduction to TDD.
-The Vending Machine example is _intentionally_ simple so you can focus on the principals of testing.
+The Vending Machine example is _intentionally_ simple so you can focus on the principles of testing.
 Once you understand the basics, we encourage you to follow our _complete_ Todo List Tutorial ([https://github.com/dwyl/**todo-list-javascript-tutorial**](https://github.com/dwyl/todo-list-javascript-tutorial)),